-Margin Protection Plan provides coverage against an unexpected decrease in operating margin (revenue less input costs).
+Margin Protection Crop Insurance Plan (MPP insurance) provides coverage against an unexpected decrease in operating margin (revenue less input costs).

-Margin Protection is available in select counties for corn, rice, soybeans, and wheat in the states listed below:
+Margin Protection is a federally subsidized product available in select counties in the select states listed below:

 - Rice – Arkansas, California, Louisiana, Mississippi, Missouri and Texas